jeffreybergier/Blog-Getting-Started-with-Vision/README.md

     }
 ```

 Now we need to take the `boundingBox` of the observation and convert it from Vision space to UIKit space.
 To do this, we do the opposite of what we did in the tap gesture `@IBAction`.
-We take the original, flip the y coordinate to convert to AVFoundation coordinates.
+We take the original, flip the Y coordinate to convert to AVFoundation coordinates.
 Then we use the `AVCaptureVideoPreviewLayer` to convert from AVFoundation coordinates to UIKit coordinates.
 Then we set the frame on the Highlight view.

 ``` swift
     private func handleVisionRequestUpdate(_ request: VNRequest, error: Error?) {